zalenix/portaldocs/portal-sdk/templates/top-extensions-custom-domains.md

 ## Custom Domain - Questionnaire Template

-The following template contains questions that your team answers previous to  the granting of your custom domain.
+The following template contains questions that your team answers previous to  the granting of the  custom domain.
 You may want to make a copy and fill the details.

 1. Why do you need a Custom Domain?

 1. What is the name of the extension in Ibiza Portal?

-1. When do you expect your extension to be ready for deployment?
+1. When do you expect the extension to be ready for deployment?

 1. What timelines are you looking to go live?